Poisoning

 - Wear gloves yourself.

-- In case of vomiting, ensure that the tip of the mouth is the lowest point of the animal.
-Animals that are conscious will assume this position on their own.
-For animals that are not fully mobile, you must support your pet.
-To do this, lift your pet by the abdomen and pelvis so that the vomited stomach contents can drain and not enter the airways.
+- If Vomiting, make sure that the tip of the muzzle is the lowest point of the animal.
+Animals that are conscious take this position on their own.
+For animals that are not fully mobile, you must support your animal.
+To do this, lift your animal on its abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
+It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. and pelvis so that the vomited stomach contents can drain and do not get into the airways.

-- Clean the oral cavity with a paper towel or similar.
-Make sure that the throat is clear.
+- Clean the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. cavity with a paper towel or similar.
+Make sure the throat is clear.

 - Do not push food chunks towards the back of the throat.

-- Do not administer anything orally.
+- Do not force-feed anything.

 If possible and without endangering yourself: